HSBL/p0-final-project/README.md

 - randomize sentence DONE
 - correct or wrong words DONE
 - Menu
+  - dificulty
+  - other setting
+- Progress bar
+- Result
+- Store to database?
+- Sentence from API?

 ## known issue:

-- the DOM wont work on long sentence
+- the DOM wont work on long sentence DONE (inline issue)

 # Why

-This is final project for phase 0
+This is a final project for phase 0